Reginald Lewis: Early life

 Lewis was born in Baltimore, Maryland to Carolyn and Clinton Lewis.
 His father was a small business owner, and his mother was a teacher.
 By age 9, his mother and father were divorced.
 Lewis grew up in a middle-class neighborhood, but he earned his own money as a paper-boy, delivering the Baltimore Afro-American newspaper to 10 neighbors.
 He soon built his route to 100 customers and later sold it for a profit; even though he really didn't own it.
 He attended Baltimore's Catholic schools until high school when he was rejected by the white Catholic high schools in 1954.
 Lewis then chose the racially segregated Dunbar High School in Baltimore.
 At Dunbar he started at quarterback on the football team, played shortstop for the varsity baseball team, was a forward on the basketball team and was team captain of all three.
-He won a football scholarship to Virginia State University (VSU) and joined the Alpha Phi chapter of Kappa Alpha Psi while an undergraduate student.
+He won a football scholarship to Virginia State University (VSU) and joined the Alpha Phi chapter of Kappa Alpha Psi.
 After graduating from VSU with a degree in political science in 1965, he took part in a summer program at Harvard set up by the Rockefeller Foundation that introduced African Americans to the study of law.
 While there, he made such an impression that Harvard invited him to attend school that fall.
 At the time, this made him the only person in the 148-year history of Harvard Law School to be accepted before even applying.
 He completed his Juris Doctor at Harvard Law in 1968.